course-details-portlet

 Required previous knowledge

-Bachelor's degree in Archaeology or Cultural Heritage
+Bachelor's degree in Archaeology, Cultural Heritage or Art History

 Course materials